glaciers-in-archives/snowman/README.md

 ##### Add

-The `add` function sums integer values, and takes at least two arguments.
+The `add` function sums integer values and takes at least two arguments.

 ```
 {{ add 5 6 7 }}